Celtrius/Zitra_old/readme.md

-# Zitra: Stream Manager for Twitch
+# Zitra: Stream Manager for Twitch (Deprecated)
+This repository has since been deprecated.

 Zitra is a stream manager for twitch.
 It is made for content creators like you.